mikecornflake/uBee512Launcher/README.md

 # UBEE512 Launcher

 ## Why?
 + ubee512 is an excellent emulator, with a myriad of options available through the setting file (rc) and command line parameters.
-But you have to be familiar with these before you can get anywhere.
+But you have to be familiar with these.
 + ubee512Launcher instead allows inexperienced users (me) to easily view & select the available emulated systems defined in the setting file (and there's a lot of them)
 + Yeah, it's also for users (again, me) who are more comfortable with UI than command line.